salzmanlab-admin/DEEPEST-Fusion/README.md

 Note: Since index files are too large to be uploaded to githiub, we provide original reference fasta files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) along with needed scripts/instructions for generating index files here: https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/reference_files

+You can also download all preprocessed ready-to-use index files and use them directly in the input JSON file from here: https://drive.google.com/open?id=1ftT5UjKafcsDzUFlV49szOD8SiH3-Qws

 # Toolkit for executing DEEPEST-Fusion JSON script

 For running DEEPEST-Fusion JSON script on a local cluster, Rabix should be installed first.
 Rabix is an open-source tool developed by Seven Bridges, that can be used to run a computational workflow written in Common Workflow Language (CWL) on a locul cluster.
 More information on how to install Rabix can be found in this GitHub repositiory: https://github.com/rabix/bunny